dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 ## Advanced: Using environment variables

-Credentials can either be placed directly into the `profiles.yml` file, or they can be loaded from environment variables.
+Credentials can be placed directly into the `profiles.yml` file or loaded from environment variables.
 Using environment variables is especially useful for production deployments of dbt.
-You can find more information about using environment variables [here](env_var).
+You can find more information about environment variables [here](env_var).